 A: First-round readers and quarterfinal-round judges are all involved in the industry, but none of them are Academy members.
 We assemble a good mix of people.
 While a majority are writers, some of whom read to pay their bills, we also get a number of producers and development execs as well as those who work in other areas of development or production.
 The key attributes we look for are skill and experience in reading and evaluating scripts.

 Actually, in terms of their age range and backgrounds (excluding industry connections), readers resemble Nicholl entrants.

 Q: What are these readers looking for in scripts?

 A: We tell the readers that we’re looking for the best scripts.
 The best stories.
 The best craft.
 We want them to identify screenwriters who can tell a good story and can tell it well.

 We also let the readers know that budget and market potential are not relevant for our purposes.
-If a script suggested special effects that would push production costs over the $200 million mark and require a Steven Spielberg or James Cameron at the helm, so be it.
-If a script were darker than “No Country for Old Men” or “There Will Be Blood,” that’s all right too.
+If a script suggested special effects that would push production costs over the $300 million mark and require a Steven Spielberg or James Cameron at the helm, so be it.
+If a script were darker than “12 Years a Slave,” that’s all right too.
 Commercial considerations of any sort should not affect the reader’s assessment.